-If you want to protect your heart and avoid cardiovascular disease, then it should all start with a healthy lifestyle and a healthy diet.
-And what better way to begin living a heart-healthy lifestyle than to take a look at what you are eating for breakfast?
+If you want to protect your heart and avoid cardiovascular disease, then it should all start with a healthy lifestyle and diet.
+And what better way to begin living a heart-healthy lifestyle than to look at what you are eating for breakfast?

-Learn to start the day off on the right foot with these simple, easy, delicious, and heart-healthy breakfast ideas.
+Learn to start the day off right with these simple, easy, and heart-healthy breakfast ideas that taste great.

 Many people consider breakfast to be the most important meal of the day, and it turns out that research supports that classic piece of advice.